2023 Houston mayoral election

-The 2023 Houston mayoral election will be held on November 7, 2023 to elect the mayor of Houston, Texas.
-Incumbent mayor Sylvester Turner is term-limited and cannot seek re-election to a third term in office.
+The 2023 Houston mayoral election was held on November 7, 2023, with a runoff on December 9 because no candidate won a majority of the vote in the first round.
+It was held to elect the mayor of Houston, Texas.
+Incumbent Democratic mayor Sylvester Turner was term-limited and could not seek re-election to a third term in office.
+Municipal elections in Texas are officially nonpartisan.